Finalizers

 JWT

-This finalizer enables transformation of the Subject and the Outputs objects as custom claims into a token in a JWT format, which is then made available to your upstream service in either the HTTP Authorization header with Bearer scheme set, or in a custom header.
-Your upstream service can then verify the signature of the JWT by making use of heimdall’s JWKS endpoint to retrieve the required public keys/certificates from.
+This finalizer enables transformation of the Subject and the Outputs objects into custom claims within a JWT.
+The resulting token is then made available to your upstream service in either the HTTP Authorization header (using the Bearer scheme) or in a custom header.
+Your upstream service can verify the JWT’s signature using heimdall’s JWKS endpoint to retrieve the necessary public keys/certificates.

-To enable the usage of this finalizer, you have to set the type property to jwt.
+To enable this finalizer, set the type property to jwt.

-Configuration using the config property is optional.
-Following properties are available:
+Configuration using the config property is mandatory.
+The following properties are available:

 • signer: Signer (mandatory, not overridable)

-The configuration of the key material used for signature creation purposes, as well as the name used for the iss claim.
+Defines the key material for signing the JWT, as well as the iss claim.

 • claims: string (optional, overridable)